 Our world is full of untapped real-world assets.
 From private equity, real estate, gold reserves, fine art to agriculture, tangible items have been difficult to subdivide or physically transfer.
-So investors have manually traded these assets on paper, often through layers of intermediaries, which is slow, complicated and expensive.
+Investors have manually traded these assets on paper, often through layers of intermediaries, which is slow, complicated and expensive.
 These trades are also more difficult to track due to the regulatory nature of paper transactions, especially when it involves cross-border legislation.

 Asset tokenization is the process of converting ownership rights in a particular asset into a digital token on a blockchain.
 These can include unique hash values which represent physical assets, financial instruments, real estate, equity, bonds, fund units, etc…

 By switching to a digital token system, asset owners and investors can create new efficiencies like making assets more liquid through automating what was previously a cumbersome, manual process — while retaining the real-world characteristics of the underlying asset itself.

 Even in its earliest stages, blockchain technology is disrupting how people are envisioning business and transactions.
 Cryptographic tokens and blockchain-based economics are leading as the most common models being implemented by the technology.
 Tokens are digital representations of assets.
 Native cryptocurrencies, such as Bitcoin or Ether, are tokens.